-Tender and fluffy cake with buttery vanilla flavor notes and smooth-as-silk Swiss meringue buttercream - put the recipe testing to bed, this is Tessa’s Best Butter Cake Recipe yet!
+Tender and fluffy cake with buttery vanilla flavor notes and smooth-as-silk Swiss meringue buttercream - put the recipe testing to bed, this is the Best Butter Cake Recipe yet!

 What makes this vanilla butter cake recipe the best?
-After countless iterations over the last 12 years of baking professionally, this cake ticks all the boxes (except the one where it is made from a box).
 Tender yet sturdy; moist (yes, moist); real butter and vanilla flavor; versatile; a velvety crumb - this cake takes the best qualities of some of our favorite vanilla cakes from over the years to make this crowd pleaser.

 What is a Butter Cake?

-Butter cakes reply on the cream method to incorporate air into the batter in combination of chemical leaveners (baking powder and baking soda).
+Butter cakes reply on the creaming method to incorporate air into the batter in combination of chemical leaveners (baking powder and baking soda).
 The result is a super versatile, fluffy yet rich cake!

 Butter - softened, unsalted butter plays three roles.
 It is responsible for creating a moist cake, fluffy crumb, and flavorful bite.
 When used in connection with the creaming method, sugar and softened butter are whipped together to create a light and fluffy cake (more on this later).
 Butter is used like oil to keep a cake moist, but imparts a real butter flavor onto the cake.

 Eggs - different parts of the egg contribute different qualities to any recipe.
 Here, whole eggs aid in structure development, flavor, and fat.
 Early iterations of this yellow cake called for only egg yolks which created a velvety, melt-in-your-mouth crumb, but using whole eggs is more versatile and creates sturdier cake layers that are easily balanced with a wider variety of fillings and frostings.